 Our sponsors range sits directly in the middle of the competition ranges.
 This means that the competitors will be walking by the sponsors range all day long.
 The sponsors supply the weapons, optics, gear and ammo, and they are more than happy to let you shoot it up.

-Even though the NPRC competition itself is extremely well coordinated, competitors will have periods of down time between the various courses of fire providing the time and opportunity to test and evaluate everything the sponsors bring.
+Even though the NPRC itself is extremely well coordinated, shooters will have periods of down time between the various courses of fire providing the time and opportunity to test and evaluate everything the sponsors bring.
 It’s an incredible opportunity to become informed.
-So we highly encourage all competitors to spend time on the sponsors range as its always fun (some sponsors even do a little mini-competition) and their is plenty to learn!
+So we highly encourage all shooters to spend time on the sponsors range as its always fun (some sponsors even do a little mini-competition) and their is plenty to learn!